Legal Right for the Religious Use of Hoasca Tea

 In January 2010, the Brazilian government issued a resolution adoptingadopting the final report of the aforementioned work group.
 The document consolidated the procedures that were established within the Letter of Principles that had been signed in Rio Branco.
 The report asserts that the religious use of the Hoasca Tea is incompatible when used in association with unlawful psychoactive substances.
 The report further clarifies that The report also finds that religious use religious use is incompatible with the commercialization of the Tea, ayahuasca ayahuasca tourism, therapeutic use and the advertisement of the theeffects of the tea.
 The document also suggests measures to limit thenon-ritual use of the teas as well as other determinations and deliberations.

 VICTORY IN U.S. SUPREME COURT

-In 2001, the Judge of United States District Court, granted a Preliminary Injunction enjoining the United States Government from further interfering.
+In 2001, the Judge of United States Tenth District Court, granted a Preliminary Injunction enjoining the United States Government from further interference.
 The United States government appealed that and other subsequent decisions that were in favor of the União do Vegetal.
 In 2004, the government defendants appealed to the U.S. Supreme Court.

-After almost six years, on November 1, 2005 – a consecrated day in the religious tradition of the UDV – the U.S. Supreme Court held a case hearing on the subject, reaching a unanimous and final decision on February 21, 2006, affirming the União do Vegetal’s right to have the lawful exercise of its activities in the United States.
+After almost six years, on November 1, 2005 – a consecrated day in the religious tradition of the UDV – the U.S. Supreme Court held a case hearing on the subject, reaching a unanimous and final decision on February 21, 2006, affirming the União do Vegetal’s right to the lawful exercise of its activities in the United States.